Javid912/Airflow_GCP_ETL/readme2.md

 ## Conclusion

-Congratulations!
-You've successfully set up a data pipeline for the retail project.
-Here's what you've accomplished:
+Congratulations! seting up a data pipeline for the retail project is finished.
+Here's what was accomplished:

 1. **Dataset Acquisition**: Obtained the dataset from Kaggle.
 2. **Data Modeling**: Defined a data model and transformed the raw data into structured tables using dbt.